Home» Gadgets» Mobiles» Xiaomi Mobile Price in Nepal (August 2026 Updated)

 Should You Buy?

-The other specs of the Redmi Note 15 5G aren’t bad either.
+The other specs of the Redmi Note 15 5G aren’t bad either, but the recent price hike of Rs.
+4000 makes it look ordinary.
 We are getting a high-resolution curved AMOLED screen, 108MP camera coupled with an 8MP ultrawide snapper, and a 5,520mAh silicon-carbide battery.

 Possible Alternatives

-The former packs the most power in this price while being Rs.
-3,000 cheaper than the Redmi Note 15 5G.
+The former packs the most power in this price while being only Rs.
+4,000 more expensive than the Redmi Note 15 5G.
 It has the gamer aesthetic, shoulder triggers, and whatnot.
-But we must say, it could receive a price hike just like other phones from the company have received recently.
+And there’s the Infinix Note 60 with a more powerful chipset and better display specs.

 Redmi Note 15 5G Specifications